 It is the experience of most people who have gone through a family court case that their custody order was probably the most hotly contested issue within the case.
 The reason for this is that custody orders touch on So many different areas of your life and that of your children.
 As a result, parents are keenly aware of how important it is to get it right the first time and negotiate for the most advantageous order is possible.
 There is no guarantee that you will be able to come back and modify this order in the future, so you had better put forth the effort to negotiate as strongly as possible now.

 With all of that being said, we can turn our attention to custody orders during this pandemic.
 The troublesome part about this whole process has been that we do not know exactly where it will end.
 It is hard to plan for a future whose arrival is uncertain.
-We know about custody during the pandemic or any other time because your orders need to be clear as far as what your expectations are in what your co-parent’s expectations are.
-However, you need to balance that clarity with the ability to create flexibility during uncertain times.
+We know about custody during the pandemic or any other time because your orders need to be clear as far as what your expectations are in what your co-parent's expectations are.
+However, it would help if you balanced that clarity with creating flexibility during uncertain times.

 What all does custody encompass in a Texas family law order?

 And this is the subject that I think we need to talk about first and foremost before we can get into whether or not it is appropriate to adjust your custody orders due to the pandemic.
-Child custody means that you have a responsibility regarding the decision-making for your child and the duty to provide certain things on a basic level for your child.
-The standard rights about decision-making over children relate to medical, education, and psychiatric areas of their life.
-This means that you and your co-parent will hold rights about making medical decisions on behalf of your minor children and making educational decisions related to their schooling.
+Child custody means that you have a responsibility regarding the decision-making for your child and the duty to provide certain things on a fundamental level for your child.
+The legal rights about decision-making over children relate to medical, education, and psychiatric areas of their life.
+This means that you and your co-parent will hold rights to make medical decisions on behalf of your minor children and make educated decisions related to their schooling.

 How these rights are divided up between you and your Co-parent will be up to the two of you.
-There is no set way for parents to share rights and responsibilities about their children.
-However, many parents choose to allow each of them to make certain decisions independent of the other parent.
-In contrast, other decisions need to be made in conjunction with that parent.
-In the event of a tie where you and your Co-parent cannot agree on a certain aspect of parenting your child, then you would be able to defer to a tiebreaker person in the life of your child.
-This is often a pediatrician for medical decisions or a guidance counselor about educational decisions.
-You should think through these steps while you are negotiating any family court orders in custody matters.
+There is no set way for parents to share ownership and responsibilities about their children.
+However, many parents choose to allow each other to make certain decisions independent of the other parent.
+In contrast, additional choices need to be made in conjunction with that parent.
+In the event of a tie where you and your Co-parent cannot agree on a specific aspect of parenting your child, then you would be able to defer to a tiebreaker person in the life of your child.
+This is often a pediatrician for medical decisions or a guidance counselor about educational choices.
+It would be best to think through these steps while you are negotiating any family court orders in custody matters.

 It would seem that these types of responsibilities are essential right now, given this pandemic.
-We do not know exactly when the new school year will start or how much it will be held remotely via a computer.
+We do not know precisely when the new school year will start or how much it will be held remotely via a computer.
 The school districts may offer parents some degree of autonomy over determining how much their child should be in school physically and how much their child should be attending school virtually.
 You will be able to make decisions on behalf of your child regarding education along with your Co-parent.
 Be aware that the decisions you make regarding your child's education are critical.
-You should not shy away from holding firm on your positions regarding your decision-making ability and your Co-parent.
+It would help if you did not shy away from holding firm on your positions regarding your decision-making ability and your Co-parent.

-In other circumstances, such as with elective surgeries or procedures, you would be able to reach out to your Co-parent and to be able to gain knowledge of how he or she feels about that particular procedure.
+In other circumstances, such as with elective surgeries or procedures, you would be able to reach out to your Co-parent and to be able to gain knowledge of how they feel about that particular procedure.
 These rights about medical decisions are often held in combination Or conjunction with the other parents.
-If you all cannot agree on whether or not to move forward with the surgery, for instance, then a pediatrician or other doctor could be listed in your family court orders to make that decision and break the tie between you and your co-parent.
+Suppose you all cannot agree on whether or not to move forward with the surgery, for instance.
+In that case, a pediatrician or other doctor could be listed in your family court orders to make that decision and break the tie between you and your co-parent.

 I think the most reasonable area to expect that your custody orders will need to be adjusted due to this pandemic is about possession, Visitation, and the axis of your child.
-The thing that we all need to keep in mind at this point is that the health and well-being of your child could potentially be at risk due to this virus.
-As such, you and your co-parent must be willing to work together to create a structure for your child this summer and into the fall that allows him or her to maintain their safety.
+The thing that we all need to keep in mind is that your child's health and well-being could potentially be at risk due to this virus.
+As such, you and your co-parent must be willing to work together to create a structure for your child this summer and into the fall that allows them to maintain their safety.
 This is true at any time but is especially true during this pandemic.

-Let's layout a worst-case scenario and assume that your child or your Co-parent were to get sick.
+Let's layout a worst-case scenario and assume that your child or your co-parent got sick.
 Given the widespread nature of the virus, it is possible that this could impact your family.
 In that case, you should look to your summer visitation schedule to determine the next steps you take regarding modifications or adjustments that need to be made.
-Given the time period that we're all in right now, as far as it is the summer, you may not need to make any significant changes at all.
+Given the time that we're all in right now, as far as it is the summer, you may not need to make any significant changes at all.

-However, if you have a different possession schedule than This, you may need to adjust your parenting schedule to accommodate whichever person is ill.
-It would not make sense to shuttle your child in between houses while he or she is sick.
-Yes, if you are the parent who is losing time right now with your child due to an illness, then I can completely see are you would be frustrated by this.
-However, you can always schedule makeup time with your child when you or your child's condition improves.
+However, if you have a different possession schedule than This, you may need to adjust your parenting schedule to accommodate the ill person.
+It would not make sense to shuttle your child in between houses while they are sick.
+Yes, if you are the parent who is losing time with your child due to an illness, then I can ultimately see if you would be frustrated by this.
+However, you can always schedule makeup time with your child when your child's condition improves.